iftechfoundation/twine-cookbook/terms/terms_storyformats.md

 ## Snowman

-[Snowman](https://twinery.org/wiki/snowman:reference) is designed to be written with custom JavaScript and CSS.
-It has no built-in macros, but includes the [Underscore.js JavaScript library](http://underscorejs.org/).
+[Snowman](https://videlais.github.io/snowman/) is designed to be written with custom JavaScript and CSS.
+It has no built-in macros, but includes the [Underscore.js](http://underscorejs.org/), [Marked](https://marked.js.org/#/README.md), and [jQuery](https://jquery.com/) JavaScript libraries.

 **Snowman Example:**
 ```